 I cannot stress how important breathing is for effective core function so PLEASE if you are only going to change one thing in your exercise routine...start with this! start with 10 breaths per day and slowly increase as you get the hang of it.

-The great this about belly breathing is you can start it as soon as you feel comfortable post delivery.
+The great thing about core/diaphragmatic breathing is you can start it as soon as you feel comfortable post delivery.
 If you don't want to include the pelvic floor right away that is FINE you may still be tender.
-If that is the case just focus on breathing into your belly and fully relaxing your pelvic floor.
+If that is the case just focus on breathing into your belly and ribcage and fully relaxing your pelvic floor.
 Listen to your body, don't rush and don't push too hard, you have just given birth!